DomestiqueBaston/JAVA_JOLT/DOC/Scénario_Notes_v03.md

 Under Sink Cabinet : « Oh my god !
 What’s in it ? »

-	La poubelle : Lorsque Roxena veut fouiller la poubelle mais qu’il n’est pas encore temps pour elle de le faire, alors elle dit « Yes, when I was a kid, I used to love playing in the dump.
+	La poubelle : Lorsque Rowena veut fouiller la poubelle mais qu’il n’est pas encore temps pour elle de le faire, alors elle dit « Yes, when I was a kid, I used to love playing in the dump.
 When I was a kid... ».
 Quand il est enfin temps pour elle, alors elle dit « Ok.
 Not much of a choice, now.
 Let's get that yesterday's coffee... »

 	La ventouse (Plunger) : « I’ve always liked that tool. »